 Ms. Garcia has two children who are the inspiration of her life, Daniella and Camilo.

-Krystal Ross, Director of Early Childhood Education, has 6 years of program director experience, and 12 years experience in the field of Early Childhood Education.
+Krystal Ross, Chief Program Officer, has 6 years of program director experience, and 12 years experience in the field of Early Childhood Education.
 Over her tenure, she has served in federally funded programs such as Early Intervention, Head Start and Early Head Start.
 Ms. Ross holds a B.A in Early Childhood Education, M.S.E.d in Curriculum and Instruction, and is a Certified Class Observer.
 In addition, she serves on education council committees for Malcolm X College.